ferkhaled/netflix-devsecops-project/README.md

 ```

 **Step 7: Access Grafana Web Interface:**
+- before accessing grafana web interface we should add an inbound rule to allow access to port 3000

 Open a web browser and navigate to Grafana using your server's IP address.
 The default port for Grafana is 3000.
 For example: